dashbird/site/content/blog/introduction-to-step-functions.md

 ---
-title: A simple introduction to Step Functions
+title: A Simple Introduction to AWS Step Functions
-description: A quick overview of what Step functions are and a few examples.
+description: A quick overview illustrated with examples of what Step functions is and how it works
-date: 2019-10-26T12:00:00.000Z
+date: 2020-08-07T12:00:00.000Z
 frontImage: "2019-06-03/aron-visuals-322314-unsplash.jpg"
 thumbnail: "images/blog/2019-06-03/aron-visuals-322314-unsplash.jpg"
 canonical: https://dashbird.io/blog/introduction-to-step-functions/